 Signs of Pet Dental Issues

-Affordable Animal Hospital is here to help you with your pet's dental care needs, including some of the best results in cat and dog cleaning Eagle Rock and Los Angeles have available for their patients.
+Affordable Animal Hospital is here to help you with your pet's dental care needs, including some of the best results in cat and dog dental cleaning Eagle Rock and Los Angeles have available for their patients.
 By scheduling an appointment with us, we can evaluate a range of dental problems including the following:

 - Bad breath (an early sign of dental disease)